tlolkema/Wu-Lang/README.md

     } gravel pit (error) {
         rhyme(error);
     } shimmy shimmy ya {
-        rhyme('Wu-Tang is for the children!')
+        rhyme('Wu-Lang is for the children!')
     }
 }